 Yes, Australians can retire in Portugal.
 Apply for a D7 Visa, provide sufficient passive income, secure health insurance, and present a clean criminal record.

-Can I retire to Portugal from the USA?
+Can I retire to Portugal from USA?

 Yes, US citizens can retire to Portugal from the USA by applying for a D7 Visa.
-This involves proving sufficient passive income, securing health insurance, and presenting a clean criminal record.
+The process involves gathering required documents, securing a residency visa, and ensuring you have healthcare services coverage.
 After arrival, apply for a temporary residence permit.
-After five years you can apply for permanent residency and Portuguese citizenship, provided you meet all the requirements under Portuguese law.
+After five years you can apply for permanent residency and Portuguese citizenship, provided you meet all the requirements under Portuguese law.Â

 What is the cost of retiring in Portugal?

-What is the retirement age in Portugal?
+What is the retirement age in Portugal?Â

-In Portugal, the retirement age for both women and men is 66 years and 7 months.
+Portugal’s retirement age for both women and men is 66 years and 7 months.

 What healthcare options are available for retirees in Portugal?